InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 - there can be multiple TCs per community, depending on the level of risk and the size of the community.
-- PayPals idea to rotate TCs (TC on duty)
 - Recognize TC role by HR (similar to how architects and agile roles are officially recognized)
 - PR is probably the most powerful tool the TC has to fulfill his role.
 It is